The goal of this multi-article study is to find out and articulate Bede’s understanding of the Church rite of tongues.

 The secondary purpose is to collate, digitize the Latin texts, and translate into English any works completed by the Venerable Bede relating to this doctrine.

 The manuscript used for digitizing text, and the translations are from Migne Patrologia Latina.
 The text appears fairly straightforward.
-The presence of a few emendations of a later copyist/editor are noticeable.
+The presence of a few emendations of a later copyist/editor is noticeable.
 Word usage tends to be inconsistent, but then Bede is playing with an older language Latin text and is attempting to explain it in terms relevant to his audience.
 A closer look would be required to explain how much changes later copyists and editors have done to this work.
 However, it is safe to say the intent still belongs to Bede, and this work reflects a medieval mindset.
-Therefore textual criticism isn’t of serious consequence in this situation.
+Therefore textual criticism does not create any serious concerns.

 The Works of Bede in the original Latin as it relates to the doctrine of tongues.

 Take advantage of the footnotes.
 There are important notes and information in them.